EstrellaDionis/web-sprint-challenge-javascript-fundamentals/README.md

 3. Explain what a closure is.

 4. Describe the four principles of the 'this' keyword.
+ 1) Window binding - if we do not give "this" a context it will return to us the window which is the global object in node or undefined in strict mode.
+    2) Implicit binding - applies to objects with methods.
+When the method is invoked,
+    3) Explicit binding -
+    4) New binding -

 5. Why do we need super() in an extended class?